London: Literature, film and television

 London has been the setting for many works of literature.
 The pilgrims in Geoffrey Chaucer's late 14th-century Canterbury Tales set out for Canterbury from London.
-William Shakespeare spent a large part of his life living and working in London; his contemporary Ben Jonson was also based there, and some of his work, most notably his play The Alchemist, was set in the city.
+William Shakespeare spent a large part of his life living and working in London; his contemporary Ben Jonson was based there, and his play The Alchemist was set in the city.
 A Journal of the Plague Year (1722) by Daniel Defoe is a fictionalisation of the events of the 1665 Great Plague.

-The literary centres of London have traditionally been hilly Hampstead and (since the early 20th century) Bloomsbury.
-Writers closely associated with the city are the diarist Samuel Pepys, noted for his eyewitness account of the Great Fire; Charles Dickens, whose representation of a foggy, snowy, grimy London of street sweepers and pickpockets has influenced people's vision of early Victorian London; and Virginia Woolf, regarded as one of the foremost modernist literary figures of the 20th century.
-Later important depictions of London from the 19th and early-20th centuries are Arthur Conan Doyle's Sherlock Holmes stories.
-Robert Louis Stevenson mixed in London literary circles, and in 1886 he wrote the Strange Case of Dr Jekyll and Mr Hyde, a gothic novella set in Victorian London.
-In 1898 H. G. Wells' science fiction novel The War of the Worlds sees London (and southern England) invaded by Martians.
-Letitia Elizabeth Landon wrote Calendar of the London Seasons in 1834.
-Modern writers influenced by the city include Peter Ackroyd, author of London: The Biography, and Iain Sinclair, who writes in the genre of psychogeography.
-In the 1940s, George Orwell wrote essays in the London Evening Standard, including "A Nice Cup of Tea" (method for making tea) and "The Moon Under Water" (an ideal pub).
-The evacuation of children from London during the Second World War is depicted in C. S. Lewis' first Narnia book, The Lion, the Witch and the Wardrobe (1950).
-On Christmas Eve 1925, Winnie-the-Pooh debuted in London's Evening News, with the character based on a stuffed toy A. A. Milne bought for his son Christopher Robin in Harrods.
-In 1958 the author Michael Bond created Paddington Bear, a refugee found in Paddington station.
-A screen adaptation, Paddington (2014), features the calypso song "London is the Place for Me".
-Buckingham Palace features in Roald Dahl's 1982 novel The BFG.
+The literary centres of London were hilly Hampstead and Bloomsbury.
+Writers included the diarist Samuel Pepys, recording the Great Fire; Charles Dickens, describing foggy, grimy Victorian London; and the modernist Virginia Woolf.
+Letitia Elizabeth Landon wrote Calendar of the London Seasons in 1834, while Arthur Conan Doyle wrote the Sherlock Holmes stories.
+Robert Louis Stevenson narrated the Strange Case of Dr Jekyll and Mr Hyde, a gothic London novella.
+In 1898 H. G. Wells' science fiction novel The War of the Worlds sees London invaded by Martians.
+In 1925, Winnie-the-Pooh debuted in London's Evening News.
+In the 1940s, George Orwell wrote essays in the London Evening Standard, including "The Moon Under Water" (an ideal pub).
+Wartime evacuation of children is depicted in C. S. Lewis's The Lion, the Witch and the Wardrobe.
+In 1958 Michael Bond created the refugee Paddington Bear.
+Buckingham Palace appears in Roald Dahl's The BFG.

-Opened in 1937, the Odeon cinema in Leicester Square hosts numerous European and world film premieres.
+Opened in 1937, the Odeon cinema in Leicester Square hosts European and world film premieres.